Dementias, Including Alzheimer's Disease

 Dementia affects an individual’s health, quality of life, and ability to live independently.
 It can diminish a person’s ability to effectively:

-- Drive a car or use appliances safely.
+- Drive a car or use appliances and tools safely

-People living with dementia are at greater risk for general disability and experience frequent injury from falls.3 Older adults with dementia are 3 times more likely to have preventable hospitalizations.4 As their dementia worsens, people need more health services and, oftentimes, long-term care.
-Many individuals requiring long-term care experience major personal and financial challenges that affect their families, their caregivers, and society.5
+People living with dementia are at greater risk for general disability and more frequent falls.3 Older adults with dementia are 3 times more likely to have preventable hospitalizations.4 As their dementia worsens, people need more medical and support services and, oftentimes, long-term care.
+These challenges can exact an emotional, physical, and financial toll on their families, caregivers, and society.5

-There are important steps to take to improve the identification of and care for people with dementia.
+There are important steps to take to improve the care and support for people with dementia and those who care for them.
 These include:

-- Reducing the severity of symptoms through better medical management.
+- Reducing the severity of cognitive and behavioral symptoms through medical management

 Understanding Dementias, Including Alzheimer’s Disease